 Red bean (Azuki) ice cream

-Red bean ‘ice cream’ is vegan.
+Red bean ‘ice cream’ can easily be found in convenience stores, and many types do not contain dairy.
 The ingredients of the one below are: sugar, adzuki beans, starch syrup, cornstarch (non-genetically modified corn) and salt.

 Most jelly in Japan is made with agar (seaweed) rather than gelatine, although you should still check the list of ingredients.
 Look for: